Best Aspect Ratio in CS2: 4:3 or 16:9?

-In the Counter-Strike: Global Offensive community, there are many questionable statements circulating.
+In the Counter-Strike 2 community, there are many questionable statements circulating.
 Take, for instance, those rather common tips on launch options, most of which are actually downright harmful.
-Today, the CS.MONEY Blog will answer another extremely popular and controversial question: what resolution is better for playing Counter-Strike: Global Offensive?
+Today, CS.MONEY Blog will answer another extremely popular and controversial question: what resolution (aka aspect ratio) is better for playing Counter-Strike 2?

 What is resolution anyway?